loda-lang/loda-programs/programs/oeis/list1.md

 * [A157761](http://oeis.org/A157761) ([L03 program](157/A157761.asm)): a(n) = 297754*n - 53000.
 * [A157769](http://oeis.org/A157769) ([L03 program](157/A157769.asm)): 8984250n - 6468330.
 * [A157787](http://oeis.org/A157787) ([L03 program](157/A157787.asm)): 8984250n - 2515920.
+* [A157791](http://oeis.org/A157791) ([L82 program](157/A157791.asm)): Least number of lattice points on two adjacent sides from which every point of a square n X n lattice is visible.
 * [A157792](http://oeis.org/A157792) ([L25 program](157/A157792.asm)): Least number of lattice points on one side from which every point of a square n X n lattice is visible.
 * [A157797](http://oeis.org/A157797) ([L03 program](157/A157797.asm)): a(n) = 8984250*n - 1996170.
 * [A157802](http://oeis.org/A157802) ([L19 program](157/A157802.asm)): a(n) = 27225*n^2 - 51302*n + 24168.